 Figure 10.
 Rats' acquisition curves (plotted as decreasing errors over days) for rule-governed within-chunk elements, cued chunk boundary elements, and the violation element over 30 days of training.
 Left panel: Data plotted traditionally as daily means for each element type.
 Data presented in this way suggest that within-chunk elements were the easiest to learn, the violation element were the most difficult, and chunk boundaries were intermediate in difficulty.
 Right panel: The same data plotted as a function of blocks of 50 instances of each element type, thus equating for experience with each type.
-Data presented in this way suggest that within-chunk elements, respectively, were phrases of the pattern and an "exception-to-the-rule," namely, chunk-boundary and violation elements, respectively, were learned at a faster rate than within-chunk elements with no significant differences between chunk-boundary and violation elements.
-Error bars: \pm SEM.
+Data presented in this way suggest that within-chunk elements were the most difficult to learn and that transitions between phrases of the pattern and an "exception-to-the-rule," namely, chunk-boundary and violation elements, respectively, were learned at a faster rate than within-chunk elements with no significant differences between chunk-boundary and violation elements.
+Error bars: ± SEM.